wjzhengsh/blockchain/howto/remote_peer_operate_aws.md

 The Hyperledger Fabric SDKs provide a powerful set of APIs that enable applications to interact with and operate blockchain networks.
 You can find the latest list of supported languages and the complete list of available APIs within the Hyperledger Fabric SDKs in the [Hyperledger Fabric SDK Community documentation](https://hyperledger-fabric.readthedocs.io/en/release-1.2/getting_started.html#hyperledger-fabric-sdks){: external}.
 You can use the Fabric SDKs to join your peer to a channel on the {{site.data.keyword.blockchainfull_notm}} Platform, install a chaincode on your peer, and instantiate the chaincode on a channel.

 The following instructions use the [Fabric Node SDK](https://fabric-sdk-node.github.io/){: external} to operate the peer and assume prior familiarity with the SDK.
-You can use the [developing applications tutorial](/docs/services/blockchain/v10_application.html#dev-app) to learn how to use the Node SDK before you get started, and as a guide to developing applications with your peer once you are ready to invoke and query chaincode.

 The {{site.data.keyword.blockchainfull_notm}} Platform Peer on AWS Quick Start creates two peers for high availability.
 Therefore, you need to follow the operations steps once for each peer.
 Once you are ready to query and invoke chaincode from your application, have your SDK connect to both peers to ensure your [applications are highly available](/docs/services/blockchain/best_practices.html#best-practices-app-ha-app).